 Since ancient times, honey has been used as both a food and a medicine.

+It's very high in beneficial plant compounds and offers several health benefits.
 Honey is particularly healthy when used instead of refined sugar, which is 100% empty calories.

 Honey is a sweet, thick liquid made by honeybees.